skywarth/annals-of-disco/privacy/tools.md

 https://www.signal.org/ (very based sire.
 They even showed a finger or two to auth)

+Telegram
+- absolutely weak and no concern for privacy
+- They won't risk their neck for protecting the user's rights
+- They've shared confidential user info with GER govt

+Session
+- Just id and pass to login.
+No email, no personal info, no BS.
+- Tiny messages only

 https://qtox.github.io (Open source, p2p Tox protocol)

 GNU JAMI (p2p, completely decentralized.
 Allows different comm types: voice message, file tranfer, text-based message.
 No email, phone required for registration.
 Will give you some hash-like code which identifies your account.
 Don't deliver it to those you wanna communicate over insecure channel.
 And you can even self-host it without cloud, damn NEAT ! )